radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources-supported.md

 - Terradata
 - Any JDBC/ODBC-accessible database

 The only JDBC drivers installed with RadiantOne are: JDBC-ODBC Bridge from Sun, Oracle (thin), Oracle oci, Microsoft SQL Server, HSQL, MySQL (supports MariaDB too), IBM DB2, Sybase, and Derby.
-For all other databases, import your own JDBC driver.
+For all other databases, import your own JDBC driver in Control Panel > Setup > Data Catalog > Template Management.

 ### Cloud Directory Services